ncbi/ribovore/documentation/ribotyper.md

 gives that sequence the highest bit score is defined as the 'best-matching' model for that sequence.

-In the second round, each model that is the best-matching model to at least one sequence is searched again against only the set of sequences that have it as their best-matching model.
+In the second round, each model is used to search again against the set of sequences for which it is the best-matching model.
 This time, a slower but more powerful profile HMM algorithm is used that is better at defining sequence boundaries.
 This round takes about as much time as the first round even though the algorithm is slower because at most one model is compared against each sequence.
-The results of this comparison are reported to the short and long output files. `ribotyper` also attempts to detect certain 'unexpected features' for each sequence, as listed in the 'UNEXPECTED FEATURES AND REASONS FOR FAILURE' section.
-Some of these unexpected features, when they are detected for a sequence will cause that sequence to be designated as a FAIL.
-If a sequence has 0 unexpected features, or only unexpected features that do not cause a FAIL, it will be designated as a PASS (see the UNEXPECTED FEATURES AND REASONS FOR FAILURE section for details).

 ## <a name="acceptable"></a> Defining acceptable/questionable models